BerryCloud/ngx-unsplash/CONTRIBUTING.md

 Next, create a [GitHub release](https://github.com/BerryCloud/ngx-unsplash/releases) for the newly created version tag.

-Once the GitHub release has been created, GitHub actions will build publish the new version.
+Once the GitHub release has been created, GitHub actions will publish the new version.

 ### Merging the release branch into main